 Make sure you don’t go in snow else you wouldn’t be able to see much.

-Sometimes, I still dream about the moonlit plaza, the young boy, and a flock of flamingos flying above their reflections while the volcanos watch in the background.
+Sometimes, I still dream about the moonlit plaza, the young boy with his tricks, and a flock of flamingos flying above their reflections while the volcanos watch in the background.